 - 1. If the Chief of Police agrees with the Agency's findings and proposed discipline, he or she shall send to the subject officer notification of findings and intent to impose discipline.
 The Chief of Police may send such notification to the subject officer before IAD has begun or completed its investigation. - 2.
 If the Chief of Police disagrees with the Agency's findings and/or proposed discipline, the Chief of Police shall prepare his or her own findings and/or proposed discipline which shall be submitted to a Discipline Committee comprised of three Commissioners.
 The City Administrator shall not have authority to reject or modify the Chief of Police's findings and proposed discipline.
 The Agency's findings and proposed discipline shall also be submitted to the Discipline Committee which shall review both submissions and resolve any dispute between the Agency and the Chief of Police.
 Based solely on the record presented by the Agency and the Chief of Police, the Discipline Committee shall submit its final decision regarding the appropriate findings and proposed discipline to the Chief of Police who shall notify the subject officer.
-The City Administrator shall not have the authority to reject or modify the Discipline Committee's final decision regarding the appropriate findings and level of discipline.
+The City Administrator shall not have the authority to reject or modify the Discipline Committee's final decision regarding the appropriate findings and proposed discipline to the authority to reject or modify the Discipline Committee's final decision regarding the appropriate findings and proposed discipline to the authority to reject or modify the Discipline Committee's final decision regarding the appropriate findings and level of discipline.
 The Discipline Committee shall not have the authority to conduct its own investigation. - 3.
 If the Chief of Police prepares his or her own findings and proposed discipline and provides it to the Agency before the Agency's investigation is initiated or completed, the Agency may close its investigation or may choose not to conduct its own investigation in order to allow final discipline to proceed as proposed by the Chief, except that if the Agency is required to conduct an investigation by subsection (f) above, the Commission must approve the Agency's decision by a majority vote.
 If the Agency chooses not to close its investigation, imposition of final discipline shall be delayed until the Agency's investigation is completed and the Agency makes its findings and recommendations for discipline.
 The Agency shall notify the Chief of its final decision regarding how it will proceed within five (5) business days of the Chief's notice of completion of his or her investigation. - 4.
 All employees are afforded their due process and statutory rights including Skelly rights.
 After the findings and imposition of discipline have become final, the subject officer shall have the right to grieve/appeal the findings and imposition of discipline if such rights are prescribed in a collective bargaining agreement.